 Dynamic braking works best when the weapon is spinning fast.
 The braking effect lessens as the weapon slows, but it is a simple and effective way to reduce spin-down time.
 We can discuss mechanical braking systems if dynamic braking isn't enough, but try it first.

 R/C Switch Interface Selection

 Q: I've been using the auxiliary channel on an Ant 150 ESC to power a small pneumatic solenoid on my antweight flipper at 7.4 volts, but my new ESC doesn't have an Aux channel.
-I have been looking for a compact and light R/C switch that plugs into my spektrum reciever and can control my solenoid.
-Where can I find one?
+I have been looking for a compact and light R/C switch that plugs directly into my R/C reciever to control my solenoid.

 I could use the compact and lightweight Fingertech tinyESC for the on/off effect.

-The Pololu R/C switch with MOSFET is inexpensive, very compact, and has the capacity to control a solenoid.
-It does require a bit of knowledge, soldering, and puzzling out to hook up correctly.
-Very possible to goof up, so likely not your best choice for a combat robot.
+The Pololu R/C switch with MOSFET is inexpensive, very compact, and has a built-in flyback diode to allow direct control of a solenoid.
+It does require a receiver cable and bit of soldering to hook up.
+See the wiring diagram at right.
+Good choice for a small combat robot.